-Many of our participating printer vendors already instrument some the elements in Semantic Model v2 and make them accessible through proprietary means.
-And there may some belief that fully proprietary solutions provide more advantageous product differentiation than adherence to standards.
-But such approaches complicate the job of third parties to provide compatible solutions and ultimately weaken the functionality and flexibility hard-copy device vendors can provide to their customers.
-Proprietary solutions often result in de-facto standards when PWG members are left with the choices of limiting their potential market or reverse engineering and emulating other vendor's approaches rather than providing their own proprietary solution which may or may not be incorporated into third party solutions.
-De facto standard implementations are seldom standard since they are not developed on an industry-wide basis and often are not even documented.
-Third party solutions developers, to make their products address as wide a base as possible, typically water down their application to deal with the least functional implementation.

-Vendor differentiation advantages come best not from fully proprietary solutions but from being able to leverage vendor-specific extensions to standard, well supported capabilities, giving their products an edge in the target marketplace.
-The Semantic Model was designed with this capability fully integrated throughout the data model.

-So, for the benefits of the Semantic Model V2 to be realized, the model must be mapped to a concrete consumer-usable capability.
-A comprehensive effort to demonstrate interoperable implementations will afford the opportunity to showcase the usefulness of standard access to these data elements.
-Many vendors already have a Web Services framework implemented on their platforms; the addition of new Web Services can be done with reduced effort compared to other protocol bindings.
-A protocol binding for the PWG Semantic Model version 2 results in a verified unified model that encompasses job submission and monitoring as well as service and device monitoring and management.
+- 109 Many of our participating printer vendors already instrument some of the elements in Semantic Model - 110 v2 and make them accessible through proprietary means.
+And there may be some belief that fully - 111 proprietary solutions provide more advantageous product differentiation than adherence to standards. - 112 But such approaches complicate the job of third parties to provide compatible solutions and ultimately - weaken the functionality and flexibility that hard-copy device vendors can provide to their customers.
+113 - 114 Proprietary solutions often result in multiple de-facto standards.
+PWG members are left with the - 115 choices of limiting their potential market or reverse engineering and emulating other approaches to - 116 integrate with specific third party solutions.
+De facto standard implementations are seldom standard 117 since they are not developed on an industry-wide basis and often are not even documented.
+As a result - 118 of the variety of implementations, third party solutions developers, to make their products address as - 119 wide a base as possible, typically water down their application to deal with the least functional - 120 implementation. - 121 Vendor differentiation advantages come best not from fully proprietary solutions but from being able to - 122 leverage vendor-specific extensions to standard, well supported capabilities, giving their products an - 123 edge in the target marketplace.
+The Semantic Model was designed with this capability fully integrated - 124 throughout the data model. - 125 So, for the benefits of the Semantic Model V2 to be realized, the model must be mapped to a concrete - 126 consumer-usable capability.
+A comprehensive effort to demonstrate interoperable implementations will - 127 afford the opportunity to showcase the usefulness of standard access to these data elements.
+A Web - 128 Services protocol binding for the PWG Semantic Model version 2 results in a verified unified model that - 129 encompasses job submission and monitoring as well as service and device monitoring and management.

-The Internet Printing Protocol becoming the Imaging Peripheral Protocol
+The Internet Printing Protocol becoming the Internet Multifunction 130